Get travel and medical insurance

 Information about restrictions on passengers entering Malta is available here: https://www.visitmalta.com/en/covid-19

-The Maltese authorities advise that with effect from midnight on Friday, 23rd October 2020, travellers arriving into Malta from Ireland must present a negative PCR COVID-19 test performed no later than 72 hours before arrival.
+The Maltese authorities advise that with effect from midnight on Friday, 23rd October 2020, travellers arriving into Malta from Ireland must present a negative PCR COVID-19 test performed within 72 hours prior to arrival.
 If not, travellers may be submitted to testing in Malta and may be subject to quarantine.

 Public health guidelines continue to apply for anyone arriving in Ireland from a non-green region.
 For information on arriving in Ireland from abroad, please visit the website of the Irish Government (www.gov.ie) or the Health Service Executive (HSE) www.hse.ie